 The Greyhound is one of those dog breeds that is pretty easily recognizable by most folks.
-And, unlike most other “types” of dogs, even the most casual of dog “aficionados” will be able to tell you that the Greyhound dog breed is known for their speed.
+And, unlike most other “types” of dogs, even the most casual of dogs, “aficionados,” can tell you that the Greyhound dog breed is known for its speed.
+But what most folks won’t be able to tell you about is the Greyhound’s ancient origins, which date back to early Egyptian, Greek, and Roman times.

 This is why…

 We wanted to take a moment and talk about the Greyhound dog breed because there is just so much more about this breed that folks really ought to know about.
-Because aside from the fact that their really fast, they can also make really great pets for the right family.
+Aside from being swift, they can also make great pets for the right family.

 So, without further ado, let’s dive right in.